slatedocs/slate/source/includes/_PaymentTransaction.md

 		</tr>
 	</table>

 ## Chargeback Notification

 Notifies that a chargeback occurred on a transaction.
-The transaction may be either a Payment Transaction or an Account Transfer.
+The transaction may be a Payment Transaction or an Account Transfer.

-In the case of a chargeback on a transaction that eDNA has not previously processed, the Payment Instrument information is required.
+In the case of a chargeback on a transaction that eDNA has not previously processed, payment instrument information is required.

 The following URL can be used for requesting chargeback notification evaluation:<br>
 `POST https://edna.identitymind.com/im/jax/chargeback/`